-My home’s assessed value is $750,000, is that what it is worth if I want to sell today?
+My home’sis $750,000, is that what it is worth if I want to sell today?
 Welcome to understanding the Concord, MA taxes.
 This is a question that I have received daily over my 20-year real estate career.

 I always knew that the Concord assessed value was relevant, but I did not understand it fully.
-That was until I decided to submit my Green Card to join the Concord Board of Assessors.
+That was until I decided to submit my Green Card to join the Concord Board of.